Owari-Morioka Station

 Owari-Morioka Station (尾張森岡駅, Owari-Morioka-eki) is a railway station in the town of Higashiura, Chita District, Aichi Prefecture, Japan, operated by Central Japan Railway Company (JR Tōkai).

-Lines

 Owari-Morioka Station is served by the Taketoyo Line, and is located 1.2 kilometers from the starting point of the line at Ōbu Station.

 Station layout

 The station has one side platform serving a single bi-directional track.
 The station has automated ticket machines, TOICA automated turnstiles and is unattended.
 There is no station building.